yuanchuan/game-controller/README.md

-#Paddle
+#game-paddle

 Inspired by [controldeck.js](https://github.com/dfcb/controldeck.js).
 With the same idea, this repo shows how to turn a mobile phone into a game paddle.

-Our first game is Super Mario.
-There's a javascript version of it written by [@Diogenesthecynic](https://github.com/Diogenesthecynic/).
+Our first game is Super Mario which is written by [@Diogenesthecynic](https://github.com/Diogenesthecynic/) in javascript.

 ### How to Play

-1. First, Make sure your have [node](http://nodejs.org/) installed, if not, follow the [installation guide](https://github.com/joyent/node/wiki/Installation).
+1. First, make sure your have [node](http://nodejs.org/) installed, if not, follow the [installation guide](https://github.com/joyent/node/wiki/Installation).

 2. Download this repo and install required packages.